KeeProMise/KeeProMise/README.md

 <br/>

-- 📚 Currently in the third year of postgraduate study at the Chinese Academy of Sciences
+- 📚 Third-year master student at the Chinese Academy of Sciences
 - 🏙️ Beijing.
 - 📮 1361320460@qq.com
   <br/>